holdenlee/blog/pages/creations.md

 (\*) **Check out my current writing project, [Philosophocle](http://holdenlee.github.io/philosophocle/)**!

 Below are stories/poems I have finished and information about ones that I am working on, in chronological order.
 I'd love to hear comments (including criticisms)!
 Just comment on the googledocs or send me an email at [oldheneel@gmail.com](mailto:oldheneel@gmail.com).
+If you would like to preview and give feedback on work-in-progress, please join the [Holden's Readers googlegroup](https://groups.google.com/forum/#!forum/holden-readers).

 <center>
 <img src="https://dl.dropboxusercontent.com/u/27883775/wifloflos.jpg">